clickjaw/Code401_Lab03_Tyler/README.md

 Be sure to use exception handling where appropriate, and write tests as outlined in each of the challenges.

-Whiteboard at least one of the challenges and include it in your readme.
-If you are working in groups, every person in the group must have their own whiteboard for a different problem.

 ### Challenge 1